1. Who can apply for Irish citizenship?

 8. My parents have Stamp 4.
 I am 22 years old.
 I have been living in Ireland since I was 14 years old.
 Can I apply for citizenship?

 Yes.
 You can apply using Form 8.
 If you were granted Stamp 2 or Stamp 2A you can use these stamps to qualify for Irish citizenship as long as you originally came to Ireland to join your family.
-You should also provide letters from the schools you attended until you registered with the local Immigration Officer at the age of 16.
+You should also provide letters from the schools you attended until you registered with the local Immigration Officer at the age of 16 and copies of your parent's permission to remain stamps for this period of time.
 You must make your application before you turn 24 years of age otherwise your Stamp 2/2A will not count towards your application.

 9. My child was born in Ireland in 2006.
 I did not have 3 years’ reckonable residency for him to be in Irish citizen.
 Can I apply for citizenship for him now?